 In the 1960s James Jowers left the US Army and studied photography at the New School for Social Research under Lisette Model.

 Guided by such a vision, Jowers found work as a night porter at New York’s St. Luke’s Hospital.
 The job afforded him free time to observe street life in daylight.
-He’d wander the area, taking photographs of life on the Lower East Side.
+He’d wander the area, taking incredible photographs like these of life on the Lower East Side and elsewhere in NYC.

 Spotter: The George Eastman House Collection